The Scilly 60 Race

 What happens to my kit?

 You are allowed one hand luggage sized bag for the day, 56 x 45 x 25cm (or 40 litres maximum).
-There will be a box that your bag must fit in, or you will be asked to remove some items.
 This needs to hold everything you need inside; no danglies.
-Your bag will have your race number on it and will be waiting for you by the finish line of each island.
+You will leave your bag and coat at the start / finishline, please make sure it is waterproof.
 If you miss the cut-off, your bag will be left on the island waiting for you with a member of the team.

 Is the boat taking us from island to island covered?